ssardina-agts/agtcity-sarl-base/README.md

 	* Version tested: 0.6.1, 0.7.2.
 	* Obtained via Maven automatically from <http://mvnrepository.com/artifact/io.sarl.Maven>
 * The [SARL Agents in City SARL Middleware](https://bitbucket.org/ssardina-research/sarl-agtcity-mw).
+	* Should be obtained automatically via Maven + Jitpack.
+	* Middleware uses the [Java EIS Hub project](https://github.com/eishub), an abstract interface to implement communication with the environment.
+In particular, modules [EIS](https://github.com/eishub/eis) and [massim](https://github.com/eishub/massim) are used.
+Their JAR sources are provided under `extras/` so they can be used to attach sources in ECLIPSE.
 * The [SARL-PROLOG-CAP](https://bitbucket.org/ssardina-research/sarl-prolog-cap) capacity+skill for [SWI Prolog](http://www.swi-prolog.org/) system:
 	* Capacity and skill to allow the use of SWI Prolog knowledge-bases in SARL agents.
 	* Relies on [Mochalog](https://github.com/ssardina/mochalog) and [JPL](https://jpl7.org/) to have Prolog access from Java.
 	* The right version (specified in the POM file) should be obtained automatically via [JitPack](https://jitpack.io/#org.bitbucket.ssardina-research/sarl-prolog-cap).
 	* **IMPORTANT**: Please refer to the instructions and examples in the [capacity+skill's page](https://bitbucket.org/ssardina-research/sarl-prolog-cap) to set-up and use it in your SARL application.

 ## INSTALL, RUN and DEVELOP

 You can run the SARL controller, either from ECLIPSE or from CLI (via Java or Maven), please refer to [this instructions](https://bitbucket.org/snippets/ssardina/6eybMg#markdown-header-4-running-the-sarl-application).

-When developing your agent in ECLIPSE, you may want to navigate the sources of *eis* and *eismassim* modules (for environment interface).
-However, their sources are not available via Maven.
-So their JAR sources are both provided under  `extras/` and they can be used to attach sources.

-Also remember the [SARL MASSIM Agents in City SARL Middleware](https://bitbucket.org/ssardina-research/sarl-agtcity-mw) must be installed in your local Maven repo (e.g., `~/.m2`).
-Refer to instructions there to install it manually or automatically via Maven + Jitpack.
+You can use the source JAR files for modules [EIS](https://github.com/eishub/eis) and [massim](https://github.com/eishub/massim) provided in `extras/` to attah sources in ECLIPSE (their sources are not available via Maven).

-So, to run the system you need to follow these general steps:
+So, to **run the system** you need to follow these general steps:

 1. Start MAC17 Game Server.
 For example, from `server/` subdir: